LloydDunn/task_list_app_deployment_terraform/README.md

 Before trying to fix anything, try and formulate the root cause for the bug as a team:

 > The task listing app running on Elastic Beanstalk is not loading
+>
 > ... because the request to X is failing
+>
 > ... which is failing because Y is failing

 > ... which is failing because Z is failing
+>
-> ...
+> ... etc

 Keep asking why and tightening the loop around the bug until you get to the underlying reason.
 You will know you've got the underlying reason because finding it will reveal what is missing from your configuration.

-Once you're really clear about what you think is going wrong, get back to your Trello board and have a look at the remaining tasks.
+Once you feel clear about what you think is going wrong, get back to your Trello board and have a look at the remaining tasks.

 There is a [Tips](#a-few-tips) section as well as some hints below if you get stuck!